Pranto-Bapary/60days-of-coding-challenge/Day 24/README.md

 <p align="center">
 Welcome to <b>Day 24</b> of my <b>60 Days of Coding Challenge</b> 🚀
-Today, I deepened my understanding of the <b>React Context API</b> by building a <b>Theme Toggle Switch</b> (Light / Dark mode).
+Today, I strengthened my understanding of the <b>React Context API</b> by building a <b>Theme Toggle Switch</b> (Light / Dark mode).
-This practice helped me clearly understand how global UI state can be managed and updated across an entire application using Context.
+This practice helped me understand how global UI state can be managed and updated across an entire application using Context.
 </p>

 ---

 ## 🎯 What I Learned

-- How to manage **global UI state** using Context API
+- Managing **global UI state** using Context API
-- How to toggle state globally (light ↔ dark)
+- Toggling theme globally (light ↔ dark)
-- How to consume and update context from multiple components
+- Consuming and updating context from multiple components
-- How Context API simplifies cross-app UI behavior
+- Applying conditional UI styles based on context state
-- How theme state affects multiple components instantly
+- Understanding real-world use cases of Context API

 ---